3DSpatialLearning/3DSSL-SS23_HairReconstruction/README.md

 ### Usage

-1. Ensure that you have the Point Cloud Library (PCL) and Eigen3 libraries and OpenCV installed on your system.
+1. Ensure that you have the Point Cloud Library (PCL), Eigen3 and OpenCV installed on your system.

 2. Clone this repository to your local machine.